divshot/divshot-cli/README.md

 divshot config
 ```

-List, set, or remove keys and values from your app.
+List the keys and values from your Divshot.io app config file.
+See [Divshot.io configuration reference](http://docs.divshot.io/guides/configuration) for more details on these values.

 ### config:add